HatmanStack/pixel-prompt-eden-art/README.md

 ## Preview :zap:

-A different version can be found on Hugging Face Spaces [here](https://huggingface.co/spaces/Hatman/pixel-prompt).
+To preview the application visit the hosted version on the Hugging Face Spaces platform [here](https://hatman-pixel-prompt.hf.space).

 ## Prerequisites